Stephenville Crossing: Attractions

 Stephenville Crossing railway station in 1965.

 "The Prairie", a wetlands sanctuary in Stephenville Crossing.

 Stephenville Crossing has amenities such as a four-pump gas station, a federal post office, two pharmacies, a grocery store, a convenience store, two building supplies stores, a volunteer fire department, a K-8 elementary school (including a pre-school program), a public library, and a bar.
 It is also home to the last of the province's "traditional" coin-op amusement operators (JBL Amusements).

 The town has a medical clinic, a provincial long-term care home and a search and rescue unit.
 The Barachois Search and Rescue assists authorities in water rescues and finding missing persons.

 A public assisted-care facility called The Bay St.George Long-Term Care Centre opened in 1976 (expanded in the mid-1980s) serving the entire Bay St. George area of over 15,000 people.
-The facility employs over 175 people and includes 114 beds offering 24/7 complete and total care to residents with diminished capabilities, including a 22-bed protective care unit.
+The facility employs over 175 people and includes 114 beds offering 24/7 complete care to residents with diminished capabilities, including a 22-bed protective care unit.